dof-studio/nocppsh/README.md

 # nocppsh
 Tired of using cpp.sh?
 Too hard to run MSVC local projects?
-Using nocppsh!
+Use `nocppsh`!
 Here: Run CPP scripts as simple as running Python code!